-Entrance upon study in this school is voluntary on the part of the student, the school being ready to acquit itself for its obligations to prepare him in Dentistry.
+Entrance upon study in this school is voluntary on the part of the student, the school being ready to acquit itself of its obligations to prepare him in Dentistry.

-Students once enrolled, fees are due and exigible for the entire session and they will not be refunded or transferred under any circumstances, whether from withdrawal, expulsion, or dismissal, nor will such a contingency relieve his indebtedness to the College, But should sickness or other good cause occasion his failure to complete the session for which he has paid, he will be credited in a succeeding session with that portion of the fee for which he has not received instruction.
+Students once enrolled, fees are due and exigible for the entire session and they will not be refunded or transferred under any circumstances, whether from withdrawal, expulsion, or dismissal, nor will such a contingency relieve his indebtedness to the College.
+But should sickness or other good cause occasion his failure to complete the session for which he has paid, he will be credited in a succeeding session with that portion of the fee for which he has not received instruction.

-Students failing in final examination of the Freshman and Junior Classes who are required to take the entire session and course over again will be charged the usual fees.
+Students failing on the final examinations of the Freshman or Junior Classes and who are required to repeat the course will be charged the usual fees.